Kellogg Quietly Cracked the Code on Modern Sports Marketing

 Craft a smart, ownable story and the distribution takes care of itself.
 Without that, paid media is expensive life support.

-Rice Krispies Treats in the Tour de France peloton checks every box.
+Rice Krispies Treats in the Tour de France peloton?
+Exactly it.

 The Playbook Moving Forward